 Flexible flat feet are the most common.
 A flexible flat foot has the ability to form an arch but the arch flattens when standing.
 A rigid flat foot, on the other hand, cannot form an arch.

 Flexible flat feet often respond well to exercises designed to increase the height and stability of the arch.
+While exercise alone may not change the arch shape for other types of flat feet, it can still be helpful for managing pain or improving overall foot function in some cases.

 Exercises for Flat Feet: Basic Routine